reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

   4. We use a biquad [filter](https://github.com/reillypascal/rs_rust_audio) I wrote to cut out sub-audible frequencies, casting to/from 64-bit floats for the filtering.
   5. Finally, we use a ```WavWriter``` struct from the [hound](https://crates.io/crates/hound) crate to write each WAV file.

 I mentioned the [ADPCM](https://en.wikipedia.org/wiki/Differential_pulse-code_modulation) sample format at the start, and one of my next goals is to include that option when importing files.
-The [symphonia](https://lib.rs/crates/symphonia#readme-codecs-decoders) Rust crate has an ADPCM decoder (sadly not the VOX version — symphonia [has Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support)).
+The [symphonia](https://lib.rs/crates/symphonia#readme-codecs-decoders) Rust crate has an ADPCM decoder (sadly not the VOX version—symphonia [has Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support)).
 I'll need to do some poking around to figure out how to use it, but I definitely plan to do so in the near future.

 I hope to see you again soon!